The Invisible Man (1975 TV series): The pilot

-Inspired by the original 1897 novel by H. G. Wells, the pilot film depicts Daniel Westin working for a company called the Klae Corporation, which is doing experiments in teleportation.
+Inspired by the original 1897 novel by H. G. Wells, the pilot film depicts Daniel Westin (David McCallum) working for a company called the Klae Corporation, which is doing experiments in teleportation.
 He discovers the side effect of his work is the ability to turn objects invisible and tries to find medical applications for his invention.
 He discovers that objects that are made invisible reappear after a few hours, and on living test animals the collars they wear re-appear before the living cells themselves.
 Obsessed by his invention, Westin decides to become invisible himself, in part to prove that a human can survive the process, and also to test a serum he has developed to reverse the invisibility.